kaido89/Jmeter_HA/README.md

 # sudo systemctl enable jenkins
 # sudo systemctl start jenkins
 ```
--Open the Jenkins on the Browser (Chrome/Firefox)<br>
+3-Open the Jenkins on the Browser (Chrome/Firefox)<br>
---Browser URL:localhost:8080<br>
+3a--Browser URL:localhost:8080<br>
---In terminal copy text<br>
+3b--In terminal copy text<br>
 ```
 # sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```
---Paste the previous content on the Browser [Appears on Screen Unlock Jenkins] and Continue on.</br>
+3c--Paste the previous content on the Browser [Appears on Screen Unlock Jenkins] and Continue on.</br>
---Click on the close "x" button, near "Getting Started" text</br>
+3d--Click on the close "x" button, near "Getting Started" text</br>
---Click on Start using Jenkins</br>
+3e--Click on Start using Jenkins</br>
---Select admin text on top right corner</br>
+3f--Select admin text on top right corner</br>
---Click on configure left menu</br>
+3g--Click on configure left menu</br>
---Change "Full Name" and "Password" and Click Save</br>
+3h--Change "Full Name" and "Password" and Click Save</br>

 <h5>Installation of Gitlab on one of the PCS (In my case: on Slave 2 Centos)</br></h5>
--Before this change the jenkins port 8080 to 8081 (In my case: on Slave 2 Centos)</br>
+1-Before this change the jenkins port 8080 to 8081 (In my case: on Slave 2 Centos)</br>
 ```
 # sudo systemctl stop jenkins
 # sudo vi /etc/sysconfig/jenkins
 ```

--On line 56 change "JENKINS_PORT="8080" to "JENKINS_PORT="8081"</li>
+2-On line 56 change "JENKINS_PORT="8080" to "JENKINS_PORT="8081"</li>
 ```
 # sudo systemctl start jenkins
 ```
-Follow Gitlab installation guide on this <a href="https://about.gitlab.com/installation/#centos">Link</a> or the instructions bellow:</br>
+3-Follow Gitlab installation guide on this <a href="https://about.gitlab.com/installation/#centos">Link</a> or the instructions bellow:</br>
--Install and configure necessary dependencies</br>
+3a--Install and configure necessary dependencies</br>
 ```
 # sudo yum install curl policycoreutils openssh-server openssh-clients
 # sudo systemctl enable sshd